Find the hidden APIs behind any website.Try it now

 print(content)

 This single API call replaces an entire browser management stack.
-Because Ilmenite uses a 12MB Docker image and a Rust-based engine, the p95 API latency is just 47ms, ensuring your ingestion pipeline doesn't become a bottleneck.
+Because Ilmenite uses a hosted API (no Docker to deploy) and a Rust-based engine, the per-request latency stays low on the fast path, ensuring your ingestion pipeline doesn't become a bottleneck.

 Step 2: Loading data into LlamaIndex